SynBioHub/synbiohub2-docs/content/Plugins/_index.md

 For *language*:

-Python: no addition
+Python: Nothing is to be added here.

-Javascript: add "js"
+Javascript: Add "js" in place of language.

 Examples:
 * Plugin-Submit-Excel-Library